-Having studied Psychology at University, my curiosity about what makes people tick continued and I decided to pursue a Masters in Counselling later in life.
-After graduating, my interests broadened and I studied with teachers around the world in a variety of therapeutic frameworks and techniques.
+I decided to pursue a Masters in Counselling later in life.
+After graduating, my interests broadened and I studied with teachers around the world in a wide range of well established therapeutic frameworks and techniques.
 It became apparent to me that our mental narratives are only a part of what limits us.
-Through the various trainings I gained a true understanding of the interconnectedness of emotions, the mind as well as the physical body, gaining a wider perspective and true understanding of their interconnectedness.
+Through the various trainings I gained a true understanding of the interconnectedness of emotions, the mind and the physical body.
 This informs my current practice as an integrative counsellor.

-My love of learning keeps me up to date with the latest research and developments in emotional and mental health, and I continue to train and attend international workshops and conferences.
+A passion for learning keeps me up to date with the latest research and developments in emotional health and well-being, and I continue to train and attend international workshops and conferences.

-Originally from India, I have travelled widely and lived in a number of cities including Singapore, London and Istanbul.
-I have two amazing children who are a constant source of inspiration to me.
-I currently reside in the beautiful city of Hong Kong, where I have lived and worked since 2004.
+Originally from India, I’ve travelled widely and lived in Singapore, London and Istanbul.
+My two amazing children are a constant source of inspiration to me.
+I currently reside in Hong Kong, where I have lived and worked since 2004.